 Screen Objective This screen allows the user to configure the confederation status of the BGP peer for the specified VRF instance.
-Navigation Layer 3 Management > BGP4 > Confederations Fields Select-select the Peer ASN and delete the confederation. • Peer AS NO -enter the peer ASN for which the confederation status needs to be configured.
+Navigation Layer 3 Management > BGP4 > Confederations

+Select -select the Peer ASN and delete the confederation.
+Peer AS NO -enter the peer ASN for which the confederation status needs to be configured.
 This value ranges from 1 to 65535.
-The ASN identifies the BGP router to other routers and tags the routing information passed along. • Confederation status / Status -select the status of the BGP confederation identifier which specifies the confederation to which the autonomous systems belong to.
+The ASN identifies the BGP router to other routers and tags the routing information passed along.
+Confederation status / Status -select the status of the BGP confederation identifier which specifies the confederation to which the autonomous systems belong to.
 The default option is enable.
 The list contains: Enable-configures the BGP confederation identifier which specifies the confederation to which the autonomous systems belong.
 Disable-deletes the configured BGP confederation identifier.
 VRF Name / Context Name - default.
+Add-adds and saves new configuration.
+Reset -resets to default value for respective fields and discards all user inputs.
+Delete -deletes the selected entry.